vita-student-projects/DLAV_M1_LyuandMathis/README.md

 - **Pretrained CNN backbone** helped adapt to real-world visual domains

 In this simple model we got ADE: 1.607 and 1.428 in kaggle rank.
 Here is curve below.

 ![Training Curve](visualization.png)

+## Visualizing Results
+The model output can be visualized by plotting:
+- Train loss
+- ADE
+- FDE
+- MSE

+## Submission

+The final output is a CSV file (`submission_phase3_simple2.csv`) containing the predicted x,y coordinates for each test example, which can be submitted for evaluation.

 # Milestone 2
 (Milestone 1 at the bottom)